mmlynari/LAr_scripts/HCal_scripts/README.md

 ## HCal sampling fraction (SF) calculation
-For this, one needs to first remove ECal and other subdetectors in front of HCal in the geometry xml file and run standalone HCal simulation.
+For this, one needs to first remove ECal and other subdetectors in front of HCal in the geometry xml file and run standalone HCal simulation for a FIXED THETA (e.g. for the barrel 69 degrees).
+Then you will evaluate the performance using the same theta angle as the one for which the SF was obtained.
 Set invSF=1 in the [run_thetamerged_tileStandalone.py](run_simulation/run_thetamerged_tileStandalone.py) script and run the simulation with 100 GeV electrons with pdgID=11 (for EM scale) or charged pions with pdgID=211 (for HAD scale).
 Basic scripts to obtain the SF and invSF are in the HCal_SF_calibration directory.
 The script expects as an input a flat ntuple that can be produced with
 [FCCAnalyses caloNtuplizer](https://github.com/HEP-FCC/FCCAnalyses/blob/master/examples/FCCee/fullSim/caloNtupleizer/analysis.py) and an adapted version can be found in